Остановите войну!

 - Saty Raghavachary:

 Tile-based kolam patterns.
-58 - Esan Mandal, Vinod Srinivasan, Ergun Akleman:
+58 - Esan Mandal, Vinod Srinivasan, Ergun Akleman

 Column modeling.
 59 - Patrick Coleman, Karan Singh: